Hanabi-Live/hanabi-live/docs/INSTALL.md

   * `\q`
 * Clone the repository:
   * `cd [the path where you want the code to live]` (optional)
-  * If you already have an SSH keypair and have the public key attached to your GitHub profile, then use the following command to clone the repostory via SSH:
+  * If you already have an SSH key pair and have the public key attached to your GitHub profile, then use the following command to clone the repository via SSH:
     * `git clone git@github.com:Zamiell/hanabi-live.git`
-  * If you do not already have an SSH keypair, then use the following command to clone the repository via HTTPS:
+  * If you do not already have an SSH key pair, then use the following command to clone the repository via HTTPS:
     * `git clone https://github.com/Zamiell/hanabi-live.git`
   * Or, if you are doing development work, then clone your forked version of the repository.
 For example:
     * `git clone https://github.com/[Your_Username]/hanabi-live.git`